BoiseCodeWorks/vue-kanban/readme.md

 ### The Server
-On the server we are utilizing a node-mongodb setup with express sessions and a mongoose ORM.
-The server side code has been setup in a somewhat oppionated architecture that will help and hinder you.
-You will want to make sure that you work within the confines of what has been setup for you to this point.
+On the server you will utilize a node-mongodb setup with express sessions and a mongoose ORM.
+The server side code needs to be setup similar to your previous projects.
+You will need to create a new free database at mlab for this assignment.

 ### The WWW Client
-The Web client has been setup to utilize one of the shiney new javascript frameworks Vuejs.
-There are several advantages to using this setup but again it will force you into utilizing a structure that you may not be ver comfortable with.
+The Web client will be a vue application.
+Create your www folder and then run `vue init webpack` be sure to install the router as you will need it for this project.
+Also don't forget to pull in `vuex`

 ### Feature Requests (AKA your tasks)